Understanding Scrum Team in an Agile Environment

 - Estimate time for completion of tasks

-- Perform regular sprint meetings
+- Perform regular sprint review meetings

 - Ensure that increments have been incorporated in the product by the end of each sprint

 The scrum framework gives the ultimate freedom to the organization to enhance its productivity while retaining its uniqueness.
-The transparency, visibility, and a sense of ownership fostered by scrum is globally recognized by many industries.
+The transparency, visibility, and a sense of ownership fostered by scrum product is globally recognized by many industries.
 A scrum team plays an important role in this process and facilitates productivity and growth.
 The iterative nature of the methodology scrum teams follows also helps in maintaining a cycle of continuous improvement.